portworx/px-docs/knowledgebase/faqs.md

 ### Do I need to create a RAID group or do I present all the drives to Portworx individually?
 There is no nead to pre-prepare a RAID group.
 Portworx will appropriately place raid drives into different tiers based on their profile.

+###  Device names are not guaranteed to be consistent.
+Drive lettters can change, as is the case if using Openstack.
+Is there a way for Portworx to use UUID instead of device names?

+PX automatically uses UUID after the drive has been specified.
+You don't need to worry about drive letters changing.

 ### Does Portworx need to take over all the disks on a given server?
 No.  You can explicitly allow/disallow drives that participate in a Portworx cluster.
 In PX-Enterprise, this notion of device delegation/participation is exposed through the "Server Profile".
 A "Server Profile" determines which nodes will be allowed to automatically join a cluster, based on their H/W profile.